msund/pandas/doc/source/ecosystem.rst

 `Plotly’s Python API <https://plot.ly/python/>`__ enables interactive, scientific figures, and web shareability.
 2D, 3D, and live-streaming graphs are rendered with WebGL and `D3.js <http://d3js.org/>`__.
-The library supports plotting directly from pandas DataFrames and cloud-based collaboration.
-Users of `matplotlib, ggplot for Python, and Seaborn <https://plot.ly/python/matplotlib-to-plotly-tutorial/>`__
+Plotly supports web-based plotting from pandas DataFrames, `matplotlib, ggplot for Python, and Seaborn <https://plot.ly/python/matplotlib-to-plotly-tutorial/>`__.
+Plots can be drawn in
-can convert figures into interactive web-based plots.
-Plots can be drawn in `IPython Notebooks <https://plot.ly/ipython-notebooks/>`__ , edited with R or MATLAB, modified in a GUI, or embedded in apps and dashboards.
+`IPython Notebooks <https://plot.ly/ipython-notebooks/>`__ , collaboratively edited with R or MATLAB, modified in a GUI, or embedded in apps and dashboards.

 `yhat/ggplot <https://github.com/yhat/ggplot>`__